Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 The Military and Family Life Counselors provide short-term, solution-oriented consultations in areas of anxiety, stress, adjustments/transition, marital/couple and deployment cycle issues.
 MFLCs provide services to individuals, couples, families and groups.
 The MFLCs are available by appointment or on a walk-in basis at the Shoemaker Center, Building 36000, or by calling 254-553-4705.

-Resilience Training: Resilience training is available to soldiers, family members, Department of the Army civilians, retirees, contractors and their family members.
+Resilience Training: Resilience training is available to Soldiers, Family members, Department of the Army civilians, retirees, contractors and their family members.
 The training can be presented by a number of methods the primary being a monthly skill “Resilience Lunch and Learn” class that provides interactive workgroup-based training focusing on thriving in challenging situations and bouncing back from adversity.
-Core competencies include mental toughness, optimizing performance, increasing self-awareness and self-regulation, identifying character strengths, and focusing on life coping skills.
+MRT competencies include Mental Agility, Optimism, Self-regulation, Self-awareness, Strengths of Character and Connection.
 ACS also offers pre- and post-deployment resilience training for soldiers and spouses and modular resilience skills training upon request by units, SFRGs and installation organizations.

 Quarterly Resilience Expos: Resilience expos are offered on a quarterly basis.
 These events focus on different aspects of resilience showing that resilience is not just 14 skills.
 Resilience is present in most everything we do, building strong relationships, connections and self-awareness.
 Resilience Expos help to build on those and other Master Resilience Training competencies.